PuppyPi/richsheets-localfile-java/README.md

-# richdatashets-localfile-java
+# richsheets-localfile-java
-Local-file connector framework for Richdatashets (in Java)
+Local-file connector framework for Richsheets (in Java)